en

 In the current design market, we often interact with visual designers trying to make the jump into product design.
 Whether you want to make the switch for the challenge, the compensation, or the opportunity to create a user-centric design, the move can often be a very rewarding one.

-Making a career change isn't always easy, but already having a background in graphic design or UI offers many transferable and relevant skills for product design.
+Making a career change in design isn't always easy, but already having a background in graphic design or UI offers many transferable and relevant skills for product design.
 Product design connects users’ needs and business goals through a process of research, testing, and refinement (reiteration).
 While traditional visual design focuses on visual appeal only, product designers concentrate on visual appeal, usability, and feel of a product.

 When hiring for a junior product design role, hiring managers can be open to designers with visual-leaning backgrounds, as UX and design processes can be taught.
 In order to stand out while having little experience, it’s important to convey strong drive and ambition in your portfolio and throughout the interview process.
 Pete Petras, Head of Design- Financial Products at Uber says that “a designer’s level of initiative is is a crucial aspect managers consider in deciding whether or not to invest in a potential candidate.”